- Go back to the SUNY Plattsburgh Home Page

 - Northcountry Planetarium

-- Elementary & Secondary Education Services
+- Elementary & Secondary Education Programs

-Elementary & Secondary Education Services
+Elementary & Secondary Education Programs

 The Northcountry Planetarium at SUNY Plattsburgh is committed to promoting and providing quality astronomy and space science education for our local area schools.